danyshaanan/gist.im/README.md

 markdown-gist-server
 =========

-A nodejs server that renders a markdown gist as html at /that-gist-id
+A website that displays markdown gists at /gist-id

 Inspired by gist.io